Keep the Trail Access info current...

 Coast & Beach

 Goldfields & Mining

-Border walk is a 13km, grade 3 Circuit hike located in the Bald Rock National Park, NSW.
+Border walk is a 13km, grade 3 circuit hike, located in the Bald Rock National Park, New South Wales.
 The hike should take approximately 5.5hrs to complete.

 Beginning at the northern end of the Bald Rock picnic area, Border walk passes through creeks and swamp, rising above attractive woodlands.